 We respond to experience as we live it.
 These responses can be called self states.
 They are a bottom-up, whole-organism response, as opposed to a top-down response (meaning, an analysis of the situation that would then lead to physical response).

 Such a bottom-up, whole-organism response is not an abstraction, but an embodied reality.
 It is implicit action, i.e. action that is taking place, below awareness, in response to our situation as we perceive it.
 It happens, to various degrees depending on the situation, in our brain and nervous system, and our muscles: we are getting poised for action.

 What we call a felt sense is the experience of this implicit action.
 It gives us a gateway to the implicit movement that is already here: As we intentionally shift our attention from our thoughts to our bodily sensations, we start to sense into the implicit movement that is our whole organism’s response to the situation.

 Gene Gendlin famously says that the felt sense “carries forward.”
-It is actually not the felt sense that carries forward, but the underlying implicit movement that we get in touch with, and process, through the felt sense.
+What actually carries forward is the underlying implicit movement that we get in touch with, and process, through the felt sense.